DETAILED ACTION

 Male teaches that some triazine hosts suffer from solubility issues and are not suitable for solution processing (paragraph 0024, lines 9-12), however, this problem can be solved by adding a solubilizing substituent (paragraph 0033), and that preferably the solubilizing substituent is a C4-C20 alkyl group (paragraph 0040).

 Male goes on to give 16 preferred embodiments of triazine compounds bearing a solubilizing substituent, of which, 7 of the compounds’ solubilizing substituent is at least one t-butyl group.
+Further, Examiner notes that structures which use a t-butyl solubilizing group have between two and six t-butyl groups (see pages 4-6).

-With respect to claims 32 and 33, Jung and Male teach the device of claim 14 and claim 16, and the compound has a molecular weight between 500 and 2,000 (Da).
+With respect to claims 32 and 33, Jung and Male teach the device of claim 14 and of claim 16, and the compound has a molecular weight between 500 and 2,000 (Da).

-Examiner is interpreting this composition to meet the requirements of the instant claims through its use as a preferred embodiment of the claimed invention, as given on pages 20 (Compound 120) and 115 (Liq) of the instant specification.
+Examiner is interpreting this composition to meet the requirements of the instant claims through its use as a preferred embodiment of the claimed invention, as given on pages 20 (Compound 100) and 115 (Liq) of the instant specification.
 Products of identical chemical composition cannot have mutually exclusive properties, and it has been held that when the prior art teaches the identical chemical structure, the properties applicant discloses and/or claims are necessarily present (See MPEP 2112.01(II)), and the compounds of Jung in view of Male read on the claims.

 Jung and Male are silent to the ordinary refractive index of the compounds with respect to light with a wavelength in a range from 455 nm to 465 nm being higher than or equal to 1.5 and lower than or equal to 1.75.
 However, this is considered to be a property of the composition.
 Support for this presumption comes from the use of like materials and like processes when the compounds are used as materials in the organic layer of an electroluminescent device, which would result in the claimed property described in the instant claims.
 Therefore, the claims are considered to be obvious over Jung and Male, and the burden shifts to applicant to show that there is an unobvious difference between the claimed composition and the composition in the prior art.
 See MPEP 2112 (V).
 In addition, the presently claimed properties are considered to be present once the work of Jung and Male was first provided.
 See MPEP 2112.01 (II).